autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-model/creating-sensor-model/index.md

 We will define new frames for this file, and we will connect them `.xacro` files.
 We recommend naming as if your lidar sensor frame as "velodyne_top", you can add "\_base_link" to our calibration .yaml file.
-W

 So, the sample file must be like: